rb58853/rb58853/README.md

 <details>
   <summary align = "left">
-  MCP LLM Client
+  Fastchat-mcp
   </summary>
 <div>

-## MCP LLM Client
+## fastchat-mcp

-Python client, based on `fastmcp`, for connecting to MCP servers through multiple protocols, specifically designed to work with integrated language models.
+Python client, based on `mcp[cli]`, for connecting to MCP servers through multiple protocols, specifically designed to work with integrated language models.
 This package provides a Python interface to connect to MCP servers in an easy, intuitive, and configurable way.
 It offers a modular architecture that allows for easy extension of new transfer protocols and language models.
 Currently includes support for HTTPStream and GPT-4 mini, with expansion capability for more options in the future.

 ### Technologies